antoneliasson/kf2monitor/README.md

 You should now be able to build kf2monitor by issuing a `mvn compile` in its checked out source directory.
 Unless I've broken the API of lcdjava of course, since it doesn't have a stable release yet.

+To package it along with all dependencies into a self-contained JAR, execute `mvn package`.
+You may now run the program like this:

+    $ java -jar target/kf2monitor-1.0-SNAPSHOT-jar-with-dependencies.jar kf2server:8080 webadmin_password 192.168.1.242

+assuming that your KF2 server is resolvable by the domain name *kf2server*, has WebAdmin running on port 8080 and that your LCDproc instance is listening on the default port 13666 on 192.168.1.242.

 [lcdjava]: https://github.com/boncey/lcdjava/

 Rationale